yu-tracy/yu-tracy/README.md

 - 👋 Hi, I’m yu, a MSc student at University of Copenhagen.
 - 👀 I’m interested in Data Science.
-- 🌱 My major is Computer Science.
+- 🌱 I'm currently learning Computer Science.

 <!---
 yu-tracy/yu-tracy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.